microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/More on Functions.md

 const notOK = longest(10, 100);
 ```

-There are a interesting few things to note in this example.
+There are interesting few things to note in this example.
 We allowed TypeScript to _infer_ the return type of `longest`.
 Return type inference also works on generic functions.